 • Click "Create token"

-• Copy the Access Token (we'll use it in the next section)
+• Copy the Access Token (you'll use it in the next section)

 GitHub Actions

-If using GitHub Actions, store your Access Token in your Actions secrets to make it available in your builds:
+Set your access token in GitHub's Actions secrets to make it available in your builds:

 • Click on the "New organization secret" button